Children can feel the tensions, prejudices, and injustices that can exist around them.

-Some of our little friends at school bragged about how they didn’t have to go to school during the cotton harvest.
+Some of our school mates bragged about how they didn’t have to go to school during the cotton harvest.
 They were going to pick cotton with their family and make lots of money!
 Bev and I went home and told our parents we wanted to pick cotton and make money and not have to go to school!
 Mother shook her head.
 “Girls, you don’t know what you’re talking about.
 It’s back-breaking work.
 The cotton plants cut your hands and make them bleed.
 And the farm workers get paid very little.
 Those children’s parents need the extra money their children make just to help them subsist.”
 I had a hard time believing my mother.
-When we drove by fields of ripe cotton, the bursting heads looked white and soft as cotton balls.
+When we drove by fields of ripe cotton, the bursting heads looked white puffs of softness.

 We were learning about divides between people groups that couldn’t be crossed.

 My second-grade sister had a more personal learning experience.
 She got into an argument with another little girl on the playground, probably over the rules of a four-square game or something.
 It just happened that the other girl was Black.
 As the girls hurled insults at each other, the worst thing my sister could think to say was, “You’re nothing but a big chocolate sundae.”
 Understandably, the girl took offense.
 She could have yelled back: “Well, you’re just plain vanilla ice cream.”
-Instead she hit my sister pretty hard and by the time I showed up on the scene, there was my sister on the ground, crying.
+Instead she hit my sister who started crying.
 I got scared and ran home (we lived across the street from the school) to tell our parents Bev was hurt.
 Daddy came to the school, found that only Bev’s pride was wounded, and made her apologize to the girl.

 If only reconciliation were always that simple.